kevin-pietruszka/climate-change-prediction/README.txt

 You can alternatively download the prediction data from our trained model on this website: https://zenodo.org/record/7834328

+Place the downloaded files from the download into the data folder.
 There is a separate .csv file for each year, which will aid in loading the appropriate file for the selected year in the visualization code.

 We have trained and tested a bunch of other models also apart from Random Forest, which can be found in the various .ipynb files present in the code directory.

 5. Run the visualization.
-This can be done by going inside the visualization directory and running a python server to serve files from there.
-After you have the python server running, going to localhost:8000/climate_visualization.html will allow you to interact with the tool.
+This can be done by going inside the code directory and running a python server (python -m http.server 8000) to serve files from there.
+After you have the python server running, go to localhost:8000 and navigate to the climate_visualization.html file in the visualization folder will allow you to interact with the tool.